red-gold/causality/packages/causality-representation/DESCRIPTION.md

 ## causal-net.representation

-This module provide representation instances and representation mixins
+This module provides:

-### causalNetEmbedding
+### CausalNetEmbedding

-- Provide methods for transforming tokens or representing sentence into single vector.
+This class provide standard implements for text to vecs transformation.
+Which can be accessed via causalNetEmbedding

 Node
 [EXAMPLE ./examples/causalNetEmbedding.babel.node.js]

-### universalEmbedding
+### UniversalEmbedding

-- Provide methods for transforming tokens or representing sentence into single vector based [use](https://github.com/tensorflow/tfjs-models/tree/master/universal-sentence-encoder)
+This class provide standard implements for text to vecs transformation into single vector based on [use](https://github.com/tensorflow/tfjs-models/tree/master/universal-sentence-encoder) which can be accesed via universalEmbedding

 [EXAMPLE ./examples/universalEmbedding.babel.js]

 ### RepresentationMixins

-- Mixins for mix with Pipeline class or dataset class.
+This mixin class provides attributes: **Prepresentation**.

 [EXAMPLE ./examples/embeddingMixins.babel.node.js]